sassoftware/python-dlpy/README.md

 - Install DLPy using `pip install sas-dlpy` or `conda install -c sas-institute sas-dlpy`

 #### SAS Viya and VDMML versions vs. DLPY versions
-DLPy versions are aligned with SAS Viya and VDMML versions.
+DLPy versions are aligned with the SAS Viya and VDMML versions.
-Below is the version matrix.
+Below is the versions matrix.

 <table>
 <thead>